MicrosoftDocs/azure-security-docs/articles/payment-hsm/known-issues.md

 The impact of this problem is minimal.
 While it does cause entries to appear in the payShield error log, it does not affect the operation of the payShield 10k in any way.
 Essentially, the issue is confined to log entries and does not compromise the functionality or performance of the system.

 A fix is currently being worked on and will be released in a future payShield firmware.

-In the meanwhile, a workaround exists and is documented in [Thales support portal KB0026952](https://supportportal.thalesgroup.com/csm?sys_kb_id=6fe423cec319259063ec26359901310c&id=kb_article_view&sysparm_rank=1&sysparm_tsqueryId=18143570dba96d544f917828f496190c&sysparm_article=KB0026952) (sign-in required).
+See details, and a interim workaround for thi issue, at [Thales support portal KB0028943](https://supportportal.thalesgroup.com/csm?id=kb_article_view&sys_kb_id=ae8f0d9283b41a10fc177e126daad306&sysparm_article=KB0028943) (sign-in required).

 ## Next steps